redox-os/book/src/ch05-03-compiling-program.md

 ```

 In order to rebuild the filesystem image to reflect changes in the `source`
-directory, it is nessesary to `touch filesystem.toml` before running `make qemu`.
+directory, it is nessesary to run `touch filesystem.toml` before running make.

 ## Step Three: Running your program

 Go up to your `redox/` directory and run `make all`.
-Once it finishes running,
+Once the rebuild is
-run `make qemu`, log in to redox, open the terminal, and run `helloworld`.
+finished, run `make qemu`, log in to Redox, open the terminal, and run
+`helloworld`.
 It should print

 ```shell
 Hello, world!